dotnet/csharpstandard/standard/statements.md

     ;
 ```

 The *local_variable_type* and *Identifier* of a `foreach` statement declare the ***iteration variable*** of the statement.
-If the `var` identifier is given as the *local_variable_type*, and no type named var is in scope, the iteration variable is said to be an ***implicitly typed iteration variable***, and its type is taken to be the element type of the `foreach` statement, as specified below.
+If the `var` identifier is given as the *local_variable_type*, and no type named var is in scope, the iteration variable is said to be an ***implicitly typed iteration variable***, and its type is taken to be the iteration type of the `foreach` statement, as specified below.
 The iteration variable corresponds to a read-only local variable with a scope that extends over the embedded statement.
 During execution of a `foreach` statement, the iteration variable represents the collection element for which an iteration is currently being performed.
 A compile-time error occurs if the embedded statement attempts to modify the iteration variable (via assignment or the `++` and `--` operators) or pass the iteration variable as a `ref` or `out` parameter.

 In the following, for brevity, `IEnumerable`, `IEnumerator`, `IEnumerable<T>` and `IEnumerator<T>` refer to the corresponding types in the namespaces `System.Collections` and `System.Collections.Generic`.

-The compile-time processing of a `foreach` statement first determines the ***collection type***, ***enumerator type*** and ***element type*** of the expression.
+The compile-time processing of a `foreach` statement first determines the ***collection type***, ***enumerator type*** and ***iteration type*** of the expression.
 This determination proceeds as follows:

 - If the type `X` of *expression* is an array type then there is an implicit reference conversion from X to the `IEnumerable` interface (since `System.Array` implements this interface).
-The collection type is the `IEnumerable` interface, the enumerator type is the `IEnumerator` interface and the element type is the element type of the array type `X`.
+The collection type is the `IEnumerable` interface, the enumerator type is the `IEnumerator` interface and the iteration type is the element type of the array type `X`.
 - If the type `X` of *expression* is `dynamic` then there is an implicit conversion from *expression* to the `IEnumerable` interface ([§11.2.9](conversions.md#1129-implicit-dynamic-conversions)).
 The collection type is the `IEnumerable` interface and the enumerator type is the `IEnumerator` interface.
-If the `var` identifier is given as the *local_variable_type* then the element type is `dynamic`, otherwise it is `object`.
+If the `var` identifier is given as the *local_variable_type* then the iteration type is `dynamic`, otherwise it is `object`.
 - Otherwise, determine whether the type `X` has an appropriate `GetEnumerator` method:
   - Perform member lookup on the type `X` with identifier `GetEnumerator` and no type arguments.
 If the member lookup does not produce a match, or it produces an ambiguity, or produces a match that is not a method group, check for an enumerable interface as described below.
 It is recommended that a warning be issued if member lookup produces anything except a method group or no match.
   - Perform overload resolution using the resulting method group and an empty argument list.
 If overload resolution results in no applicable methods, results in an ambiguity, or results in a single best method but that method is either static or not public, check for an enumerable interface as described below.
 It is recommended that a warning be issued if overload resolution produces anything except an unambiguous public instance method or no applicable methods.